ios-dev-ucdavis/course-website/_assignments/assignment_0.md

 3. Configure project settings

-    Choose arbitary name and organization identifier for your app.
+    Choose an arbitary name and organization identifier for your app.
 Make sure `Interface` is set to `SwiftUI`, and `Language` is set to `Swift`.

     You don't need to check `Use Core Data` and `Include Tests`, as we likely won't cover these topics in this course.